 "We went from eight or nine rigs to ten, as well as worked six 10s.
-That meant working every Saturday and a few Sundays here and there, and some days in excess of 10 hours."
+That meant working every Saturday and a few Sundays here and there,

+That meant working every Saturday a and some days in excess of 10 hours."